rnigam01/rnigam01.github.io/about.markdown

 ---

 Hey there, I'm Rishabh 👋
-I'm a software developer with over 7 years of experience in SQL and Spring Boot development.
+I'm a senior software developer with over 7 years of experience in SQL and Spring Boot development.
 👨🏻‍💻Expertise in Java, Spring Boot, SQL, Kafka, and Oracle.
 💡Passionate about creating innovative, high-quality software that solves real-world problems.
 🚀Love sharing my knowledge & expertise through writing, live sessions, and open-source projects.